AlexanderRoempke/wallchat/README.md

 4. Start the server with `npm start`.
 5. Open a web browser and visit `http://localhost:3000` to view the app.

-## Collaboration

-Contributions are welcome!
-Please feel free to submit pull requests or open issues on the project's repository.

 ## License

 Released under the MIT License.
 See the accompanying LICENSE.md file for more details.